MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ## Clearing Release History

-You can clear the release history associated with a deployment using the following command:
+You can clear the release history for a deployment using the following command:

 ```shell
 appcenter codepush deployment clear -a <ownerName>/<appName> <deploymentName>